Observation of a superradiant phase transition with emergent cat states

 In conclusion, we have theoretically proposed and experimentally demonstrated a method for exploring the SPT of a microwave photonic field stored in a resonator coupled to a superconducting artificial atom.
-With the flexibility enabled by the longitudinal modulations and transverse driving of the qubit, we dynamically drive the system to an exotic state formed by a quantum superposition of the NP and SP.
-The reconstructed resonator-qubit Wigner matrix reveals quantum interference effects between the NP and SP, and between the two SP states, as well as light-matter entanglement.
-It is expected that the emergent cat states lose its coherence at an increasing rate with the increase of the photon number, as a consequence of the information acquisition about the phase or amplitude of the field by the environment.
+The reconstructed resonator-qubit Wigner matrix reveals quantum interference effects between the vacuum and the SP cat states, and between the two SP states, as well as light-matter entanglement.
+It is expected that the emergent cat state loses its coherence at an increasing rate with the increase of the photon number, as a consequence of the information acquisition about the phase or amplitude of the field by the environment.
 Progressively increasing the quench parameter would make it possible to experimentally explore the intimate relation between the symmetry breaking process and decoherence, which plays a central role in the quantum-to-classical transition.
-In addition to fundamental interest, our results offer the possibility for realizing noise-biased cat qubits and for criticality-enhanced metrology with fully quantum light-matter systems \cite{Garbe2020}.
+In addition to fundamental interest, our system may find applications in quantum technology.